ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

   reactive(exampleZustandStore.getState());
 ```

-We are recreating and exporting the store by wrapping the store's current state with Vue's Reactive object.
-With this wrap, we can allow components to automatically rerender on changes to the store.
-The `DeepReadonly` type will make all properties read-only to prevent accidental changes to the state and desync.
+We are recreating and then exporting the store by wrapping the store's current state with Vue's Reactive object.
+With this wrap, we allow components to automatically rerender on changes to the store.
+The `DeepReadonly` type will make all properties read-only to prevent desync and accidental changes to the state.

 There is one more thing that needs to be added to whatever Vue component we are using the store in.
-We'll be using our Mission store and MapSidebar component as an example.
+We'll be using `MapSidebar.vue` component as an example.
+This component will read states from `MissionStore.ts`.

 ```vue
 <script>